Auto Buying Tips & Tricks

-Before visiting a dealership at all, gather as much additional information as you possibly can on the vehicles in your price range.
+Before visiting a dealership or test driving from a private seller, gather as much additional information as you can.
 There are many websites that can help give you all of the information that you need:

 A new or used vehicle is one of the biggest purchases you can make, and protecting that investment is important.
 American 1 offers several Protection Products that can help you safeguard your vehicle – both from the wear and tear of driving, and from unforeseen accidents that can happen at any time.